This is a short course on writing reports for Tribunal hearings. This course is for psychiatrists, registrars and treating teams.

 - Provide support and assist the patient to prepare for the hearing.
-You may find it helpful to use the What I want to tell the Tribunal form available on the Tribunal’s website.
+Explain what's in the treatment report and suggest they use the What I want to tell the Tribunal form.

 - Offer to help the patient contact Victoria Legal Aid if they want a lawyer, or to access Independent Mental Health Advocacy or peer support services.

 These things can strengthen your relationship with the patient, and help ensure they have a positive experience.

 Watch: The purpose of reports for Tribunal hearings and general tips

 We have created an example of what a report for a Tribunal hearing should look like.
 The content of this report is fictional and has been developed for training purposes.
 Read the report now: